By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 recmf fn/chicken fn/ fn/carrot

 Expected: Foods with food names that contain carrot are shown.
-(The first two occurrences offn/
+(The first two occurrences offn/are ignored.) -

 Test case: